rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 >   A wise man, therefore, proportions his belief to the evidence.

 -- David Hume

->   I want to believe as many true things and as few false things as possible.

--- Matt Dillahunty

 I implore you to do your best to put emotions aside and to approach discussions